Carol-Long/carol-long.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a Ph.D. student at Harvard, advised by [Flavio du Pin Calmon](http://people.seas.harvard.edu/~flavio/).
+I am a Ph.D. student at Harvard University, advised by [Flavio du Pin Calmon](http://people.seas.harvard.edu/~flavio/).
 My expected graduation date is May 2026!
 I completed my undergraduate degree in Math and Computer Science at [NYU Courant](https://cims.nyu.edu/dynamic/) and I interned at [Citadel LLC](https://www.citadel.com) and [Meta](https://about.meta.com).

-My research interest lies in **Responsible and Trustworthy Machine Learning**, and my work spans LLM watermarking (**ongoing work!**), algorithmic fairness, multiplicity, and more.
+My research interest lies in **Responsible and Trustworthy Machine Learning**, and my work spans LLM watermarking, algorithmic fairness, multiplicity, and more.
 I contemplate the impacts of ML algorithms on various domains of society for different (exponentially-many) groups of people.
 I use tools and frameworks from Information Theory, Probability, and Statistics.
 I am always open for collaborations and can be reached via email!

 # Publications